-Located in Selçuk, İzmir Province of Turkey, Ephesus is an ancient Greek city which is now a UNESCO World Heritage Site.
+Located in Selçuk, İzmir Province of Turkey, Ephesus is an ancient Greek city that is now a UNESCO World Heritage Site.

 Gobekli Tepe translates to 'Potbelly Hill' in the Turkish language.
 This is an archaeological site mounted on a mountain ridge in Örencik, Şanlıurfa Province of Turkey.

-Another UNESCO World Heritage Site in Turkey, Hattusha was the capital of Hittite Empire (late Bronze Age).
-This is now in the present day region of Anatolia near Boğazkale.
+Another UNESCO World Heritage Site in Turkey, Hattusha was the capital of the Hittite Empire (late Bronze Age).
+This is now in the present-day region of Anatolia near Boğazkale.

 Another ancient Greek town, Myra is a beautiful settlement located in Demre, Antalya Province of Turkey.